aptech/docs/docs/CR-dataloopdataloop.rst

 ----------------
 .. function:: dataloop infile outfile

-    :param infile: the name of the source data set.
+    :param infile: the name of the source dataset.
     :type infile: string variable or literal

-    :return outfile: the name of the output data set.
+    :return outfile: the name of the output dataset.

     :rtype outfile: string variable or literal